elastic/ecs/rfcs/0000-wildcard-data-type.md

 ## Footnotes

 * [0] Wildcard queries on `text` fields are limited to matching individual tokens rather than the original value of the field.
-* [1] Keyword fields do not suffer from the tokening problems of `text` fields, but can suffer from slow performance with wildcard searching (especially with leading wildcards).
+* [1] Keyword fields are not tokenized like `text` fields, so patterns can match multiple words.
+However they suffer from slow performance with wildcard searching (especially with leading wildcards).
 * [2] https://github.com/elastic/elasticsearch/pull/58483